Piston Cup Winners: All the Champions from Cars

 The King: The record holder with 7 titles

-Strip « The King » Weathers is the most decorated champion of the saga with seven Piston Cups — a record.
-The star driver for the Dinoco team, inspired by the legendary Richard Petty (himself a seven-time NASCAR champion), he competed in his last season in 2006… which ended abruptly when he was hit by a rival in the decisive race.
+Strip "The King" Weathers is the most decorated champion in the saga with seven Piston Cups — a record.
+The star driver for the Dinoco team, inspired by the legendary Richard Petty (himself a seven-time NASCAR champion), he competes in his final season, often set in 2006 according to community sheets… which ends abruptly when he is hit by a rival during the decisive race.

 Doc Hudson: The forgotten triple champion

-Long before Lightning McQueen, Doc Hudson — the « Fabulous Hudson Hornet » — was a triple champion of the Piston Cup in the early 1950s (1951, 1952, and 1953).
-A serious accident ended his career in the middle of the decade, and he disappeared from the circuits before becoming McQueen's mentor.
-In tribute, the Piston Cup would later be renamed the « Hudson Hornet Piston Cup ».
+Long before Lightning McQueen, Doc Hudson — the "Fabulous Hudson Hornet" — was a triple champion of the Piston Cup in the early 1950s (1951, 1952, and 1953).
+A serious accident ended his career in the middle of the decade, and he disappeared from the racing circuit before becoming McQueen's mentor.
+In his honor, the Piston Cup would later be renamed "Hudson Hornet Piston Cup".

 Tribute to the triple champion